lilaq-project/lilaq-project.github.io/docs/quickstart.md

 ### Manual tick positions
 ### Custom tick locators

-Lilac comes with a few automatic tick locators, dedicated to finding appropriate tick locations e.g. for linear or logarithmic plotting.
+Lilaq comes with a few automatic tick locators, dedicated to finding appropriate tick locations e.g. for linear or logarithmic plotting.
 Depending on the setting of <Crossref target="diagram#xscale" /> and <Crossref target="diagram#yscale" />.
 However, it is also possible to write a tick locator